501stLegionA3/501st-Missions/BANNED_ASSETS.md

 ## 3AS
 - Square Landing pads.
 These cause problems (damage to vics, prevents uloading of patients) to razor assets.
-- Orto Plutonia Hangar Doors.
+- Orto Ploutonia Hangar Doors.
 These have a skeleton error.

 # Notes
 If you place an object and it causes an error, delete it and restart ArmA.
 Never use objects that cause errors.